sreevatsank1999/hiredis-shm/README.md

 # Shared memory client for redis-module-shm

 This Hiredis fork implements the client side for [redis-module-shm](https://github.com/edgarsi/redis-module-shm).
-It is currently in early development, and shouldn't be considered for use by anyone.
+See the shared memory specific [API description and examples](shm-api.md).
+All the rest of Hiredis is described below.

 ---